 What can I do if my temperature fluctuates when measuring with a thermometer?

-If you’ve confirmed you’re measuring according to our measuring guidelines and your temperatures are still fluctuating, in general, temperature fluctuations can happen if you measure your temperature when:
+If you've confirmed you are following our measuring guidelines, but your temperatures are still fluctuating, this can happen if you take your temperature when:

 - You have already snoozed